tarekkheir/AirBnB_clone/README.md

 -   Allowed editors: `vi`, `vim`, `emacs`
 -   All your files will be interpreted/compiled on Ubuntu 14.04 LTS using `python3` (version 3.4.3)
--   All your files should end with a new line
 -   The first line of all your files should be exactly `#!/usr/bin/python3`
 -   A `README.md` file, at the root of the folder of the project, is mandatory
 -   Your code should use the `PEP 8` style (version 1.7 or more)
 -   All your files must be executable
--   The length of your files will be tested using `wc`
 -   All your modules should have a documentation (`python3 -c 'print(__import__("my_module").__doc__)'`)
 -   All your classes should have a documentation (`python3 -c 'print(__import__("my_module").MyClass.__doc__)'`)
 -   All your functions (inside and outside a class) should have a documentation (`python3 -c 'print(__import__("my_module").my_function.__doc__)'` and `python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)'`)
--   A documentation is not a simple word, it's a real sentence explaining what's the purpose of the module, class or method (the length of it will be verified)

 ### Python Unit Tests

 -   Allowed editors: `vi`, `vim`, `emacs`
--   All your files should end with a new line
 -   All your test files should be inside a folder `tests`
 -   You have to use the [unittest module](https://intranet.hbtn.io/rltoken/QX7d4D__xhOJIGIWZBp39g "unittest module")
 -   All your test files should be python files (extension: `.py`)